 7.0

-Norton Secure VPN works well for gaming as long as there’s a server close to you.
+Norton VPN works well for gaming as long as there’s a server close to you.
 I asked a colleague of mine who’s an avid gamer to see if he noticed any differences in the performance when he connected to a Norton VPN server.
 The closest server to him was in South Africa, and it offered a promising ping of only 82ms.

 He was able to win several matches without any additional lag